FabricioZAGA/dipae-ci-cd/README.md

 # dipae-ci-cd
-Practices for CI/CD Software Development
+Practices for CI/CD Software Development using AWS Pipeline